HiPerCoRe/KTT/documentation/ktt_api.md

 Inheriting class can override destructor with custom implementation if needed.
 Default implementation is provided by API.

-* `void launchComputation(const size_t kernelId, const DimensionVector& globalSize, const DimensionVector& localSize, const std::vector<ParameterValue>& parameterValues)`:
+* `void launchComputation(const size_t kernelId)`:
 Inheriting class must provide implementation for this method.
-Provided arguments include id, thread sizes and parameter values for current configuration of currently tuned kernel.
+Provided argument is an id of currently tuned kernel.
-Usage of these arguments is completely optional.
-This method must, at very least, call `runKernel()` method with currently tuned kernel id as its first argument.
+This method must, at very least, call `runKernel()` method with provided kernel id as its first argument.
 This method can also call any other methods available in base TuningManipulator class.

 * `std::vector<std::pair<size_t, ThreadSizeUsage>> getUtilizedKernelIds() const`: